furjac/FG_Activator11/README.md

 Im not a dumb or stupid who put in virus and steal data i written everything in pure python and plz appreciate my work it took very long fr for that plz donate us even a single penny matters [https://fg-repacks.site/p/donations.html](https://www.fg-repacks.site/p/donate.html)

+Plz make sure to raise issue if any error feel free to contact on discord no problem

 # keys

 these are some of the windows 11/10 keys ok be hapy
+- these keys will be getting more and more ill not say how ok thank me later

 - 6K2KY-BFH24-PJW6W-9GK29-TMPWP
 - 49PB6-6BJ6Y-KHGCQ-7DDY6-TF7CD